Quantum Electrodynamics vacuum polarization solver: Vacuum Birefringence

 The birefringence of the vacuum is a thoroughly studied setup of great experimental interest to explore the properties of the quantum vacuum~\cite{plvas_birefringence, BMV}.
-A one dimensional wave packet traveling in the presence of a strong static field will experience a modified refractive index of the vacuum due to the HE corrections.
+A one-dimensional wave packet traveling in the presence of a strong static field will experience a modified refractive index of the vacuum due to the HE corrections.
 To obtain an approximate analytical expression, one assumes that the strong background field remains unperturbed by the nonlinearities.
 This motivates the following ansatz for the solution of modified Maxwell's equations

-where $\vec{E_p}$ and $\vec{E_s}$ represent the electromagnetic pulse and the static fields, respectively and $E_p \ll E_s$.
-Inserting Eq.(\ref{eq:static}) into the QED Maxwell's equations and keeping only the dominant terms in the polarization and magnetization, one obtains the following refractive indices:
+where $\boldsymbol{E}_p$ and $\boldsymbol{E}_s$ represent the electromagnetic pulse and the static fields, respectively and $E_p \ll E_s$.
+Inserting equation~\eref{eq:static} into the QED Maxwell's equations and keeping only the dominant terms in the polarization and magnetization, one obtains the following refractive indices:

 where the parallel and perpendicular directions refer to the direction of the probe polarization when compared to the static field.
-In the case of a constant externally imposed magnetic field, the expressions of the indices are swapped \cite{Brezin} (the value of perpendicular index takes the value of the parallel index and vive versa).
+In the case of a constant externally imposed magnetic field, the expressions of the indices are swapped \cite{Brezin} (the value of the perpendicular index takes the value of the parallel index and vice-versa).
 Notice that the product $\xi E_s^2$ appears as a relevant quantity.
 This is a recurring property of several setups.
-It must be ensured that this product is a small quantity, both for the validity of the theoretical framework but also from the algorithm point of view.
-This quantity controls whether the corrections to the unperturbed fields are small or not, a crucial feature for the stability of algorithm as already discussed.
-It is worth mentioning that the effective vacuum indices only depends here on the external imposed field to the order considered.
-Bialynicka-Birula \cite{BIALYNICKABIRULA} showed that if one considers the HE Lagrangian to all orders, a wave will experience, in addition to the external field effects, self-interaction.
-The dependences of the index of refraction on the wave field will result in higher harmonics generation, which will eventually alter the shape of the wave pulse along the propagation.
+It must be ensured that this product is a small quantity, both for the validity of the theoretical framework but also from the point of view of the algorithm.
+This quantity controls whether the corrections to the unperturbed fields are small or not, a crucial feature for the stability of the algorithm as already discussed.
+It is worth mentioning that the effective vacuum refractive indices only depend here on the externally imposed field to the order considered.
+Bialynicka-Birula \cite{BIALYNICKABIRULA} showed that if one considers the HE Lagrangian to all orders, a non collimated wave packet will experience, in addition to the external field effects, self-interaction.
+The dependencies of the index of refraction on the wave field will result in higher harmonics generation, which will eventually alter the shape of the wave pulse along the propagation.